github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 {% endif %}

-## What are the supported secrets

-For information about the secrets and service providers supported by push protection, see "[AUTOTITLE](/code-security/secret-scanning/introduction/supported-secret-scanning-patterns#supported-secrets)."

 ## Customizing push protection

-Once push protection is enabled, you can customize it further, if needed:
+Once push protection is enabled, you can customize it further:

 ### Integration with CI/CD pipelines

-You can integrate push protection with your Continuous Integration/Continuous Deployment (CI/CD) pipelines to ensure that it runs scans during automated processes.
+Integrate push protection with your Continuous Integration/Continuous Deployment (CI/CD) pipelines to ensure that it runs scans during automated processes.
 This typically involves adding steps in your pipeline configuration file to call GitHub's APIs or using {% data variables.product.prodname_actions %}.
+For more information, see "TODO - add link to something here?"

 ### Handling false positives

 If push protection occasionally flags non-sensitive information, you can configure the system to recognize these as false positives.
-This may also involve adding specific rules or exceptions within your security settings.
+For more information, see "TODO - not sure what to link to here?"

 {% ifversion secret-scanning-push-protection-custom-patterns %}

 ### Defining custom patterns

-If you have specific patterns or types of secrets that are unique to your environment or organization, you can define custom patterns that push protection will use to identify secrets.
+Define custom patterns that push protection can use to identify secrets and block pushes containing these secrets.
 For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning)."

 {% endif %}